Ex-footballer Gary Lineker exits BBC presenting role amid antisemitism row

 Gary Lineker leaves BBC amid anti-Semitism row, pro-Palestinian comments

-Britain’s top football host will not front 2026 World Cup coverage and is ‘bowing out by mutual agreement’ after backlash to a social media post about Zionism.
+Britain’s top football host will not front 2026 World Cup coverage for the broadcaster and is ‘bowing out by mutual agreement’ after backlash to a social media post about Zionism.

 Gary Lineker, a former England captain and the face of football on British television for more than two decades, will leave the BBC, the public broadcaster said in a statement on Monday.